 The Theoretical examination makes up 70% of the assessment weighting, and the Practical and Coursework unit the remaining 30%.

 - A total of four hours assessment split over three examination papers (2x 1 hour and 1x 2 hour) taken at the end of the two year course.
-All students will sit two smaller AS papers at the end of Y12 in preparation / selection for continuation onto the full A level in Y13, but these do not count towards the full A level grade.
 The papers contain a wide range of question types, including single mark, short answer and extended response questions.

-- Non-Examination Assessment (NEA) which includes a practical performance or coaching ability in ONE chosen activity and an oral analysis on the evaluation and planning for the improvement of a live performance.
-This unit is internally assessed throughout the year with a final moderation in March.
+- Non-Examination Assessment (NEA) which includes a practical performance in ONE chosen activity and an oral analysis on the evaluation and planning for the improvement of a live performance.
+This unit is internally assessed throughout the year with a final moderation in March of the 2nd year of the course.

 Examples of activities that may be chosen for assessment at A level include: